This post may contain affiliate links. Please read our disclosure policy.

 Notes

 This is a great overnight breakfast recipe.
-Everything can be stirred together the night before, poured into the pan, and then kept in the fridge overnight.
-When you wake up, just move the cold pan right into the oven.
+Everything can be stirred together the night before, poured into the pan, and kept in the fridge overnight.
+When you wake up, give the oatmeal a quick stir, and move the cold pan right into the oven.
+Allow for an additional 10 minutes baking time.

 Nutrition